adamocallaghan/tiny-dapp/README.md

 # Tiny Dapp

-A Tiny Dapp built with only HTML + CSS + Javascript (and Express.js to serve it all).
+A Tiny Dapp built with:
+* HTML + CSS + Javascript
+* Web3.js
+* Express.js

 A 'proof of simplicity' learning exercise.

 Vanilla Javascript used to:
 * Detect Metamask